-It happened again.
-Someone forgot to fill in their timesheet, and now their manager is trying to track them down because they’re nowhere to be found — and it’s almost 5 o’clock.
-Forgetting to turn in timesheets is such a common problem that entire web pages are devoted to timesheet reminder memes that managers use to gently prod their employees.
+Time is your most valuable asset, which is why accurate timesheets are so important to your company’s success.
+However, forgetting to turn in timesheets is such a common problem for employees that entire web pages are devoted to timesheet reminder memes that managers use to gently prod their employees.

-Taking the time to facilitate proper timesheet submissions — with reminders as a start — saves time and leads to faster client billing, better workplace relationships, and more accountability.
+Taking the time to streamline your timesheet submission process leads to faster client billing, better workplace relationships, and more accountability.
 The best way to start is to automate the timesheet reminder process.

-The time-tested timesheet approval process almost always starts with a timesheet reminder and follows these steps:
+The tried-and-true timesheet approval process almost always starts with a timesheet reminder and follows these steps:

-- Managers remind workers to submit their completed timesheets.
+- Managers remind workers to complete and submit their timesheets.

 - Workers submit timesheets to managers for approval.

 - Managers approve timesheets or work with employees to make corrections.

 - Managers send timesheets to the human resources department to process payroll.